Telit Cinterion: History

 In July 2012, Telit formed a new business unit, m2mAIR, to offer M2M services. m2mAIR offers module and subscription lifecycle management via a Software as a Service (SaaS) platform and global wireless coverage in partnership with Telefónica.
 It also includes the Jupiter SL869 multi-constellation GNSS receiver supporting GPS, GLONASS, Galileo and QZSS; followed by the 3D-SiP based SE880.

 In 2013, the company acquired Florida-based ILS Technology LLC, a provider of industrial automation and IoT cloud platform.
 It also acquired Illinois-based CrossBridge Solutions and NXP B.V., NXP’s ATOP business and a fully owned subsidiary of NXP Semiconductors N.V.
 (Nasdaq: NXPI) adding to the company's company’s OEM automotive products unit.
 The OEM automotive product business unit was sold in 2019.

+In 2017, Telit acquired GainSpan for US$ 8 million.

 In 2022, the company announced its acquisition of Thales Cinterion for a 25% stake in Telit.
 In 2022, the company also announced the acquisition of California-based Mobilogix Inc.